-If a BMC is to be used, then the BMC password is set to a random value.
+If a BMC is configured, then the BMC password is set to a random value.
 Retrieving and changing a BMC password is covered in section 3.7.2 of the Administrator Manual.
 BMC configuration is discussed further in section 3.7 of the Administrator Manual.